Frequently Asked Questions

 Can Disability Services change my professor’s assignment deadlines because of my disability?

 Most deadlines for course assignments are identified on the course syllabus, which students receive at the start of the semester.
-Assignment extensions due to disability are not typically provided unless there has been a severe excerabation resulting in extended absence from classes.
+Assignment extensions due to disability are not typically provided unless there has been a severe exacerbation resulting in extended absence from classes.
 Students should plan to start large assignments early to allow the time to complete their work.
 If you experience absences or miss deadlines due to a major disability-related event, contact Disability Services for further support.
 Additional documentation may be required.
 You must also follow up with your professor(s) as soon as possible to address missed classes or assignments.
 Excessive absences and missed or late assignments can have a negative impact upon your overall grade, regardless of disability.

 I have difficulty accessing some books in the library due to my disability; is there support available?